camunda/camunda-bpm-platform/spin/README.md

   <a href="CONTRIBUTING.md">Contribute</a>
 </p>

-Spin library for simple XML and JSON processing
+Spin library for simple XML and JSON processing.
+TODO: add description

-# TODO
+# Why Spin?

-- Add description of the camunda-spin library
+TODO: provide some snappy examples

-- Add motiviation/simple example to use the camunda-spin library
+# Documentation

-- Link to user documentation (docs folder)
+The sources of the camunda spin documentation are located in the [docs folder](docs/index.md) of this repository.

-- Link to developer/contribution documentation (CONTRIBUTING.md)
+# Contributing

-- Add license
+camunda Spin is licensed under the Apache 2.0 License.
+Check [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines about how to contribute.